travis-ci/docs-travis-ci-com/user/reference/xenial.md

 ## JavaScript and Node.js images

-* The newest nvm is available to all images.
-(FIX: is there a version we can use here?)
+* Nvm is automatically updated to the latest version at build time.

 * Pre-installed NodeJS versions: `11.0.0` and `8.12.0`.